MDobak/docker-symfony/README.md

  3. Set correct paths in `.env-*.dev` files if you want to use different location than the `/app` directory.
  4. Start containers using `./console start` command.
  5. If necessary, you can log in into container's shell using `./console shell php` command.

+## File permissions on MacOS
+On MacOS Docker uses NFS for volume mounting.
+By default NFS exports are mounted with the UID and GID of the currently running user on the Mac and it is not possible to change permissions and ownership of these files.
+Although, despite of UID and GID your containers will have access to these files.

 ## Usage
  * `./console start [SERVICES...]` - starts all or selected Docker containers